 My main areas of research within the team involve the analysis of real-world data such as medical electronic health records using traditional statistical approaches and machine learning.
 By using a wide variety of existing datasets and methods we can triangulate evidence to understand more about what causes dementia and what we can do to intervene.
 By understanding these relationships this will provide an evidence base to support public health intervention for dementia prevention.

-I am currently collaborating on numerous health and social care projects within and outside the Department of Psychiatry including providing statistical expertise and data analysis to gain insights into young adult mental health.
+I also am collaborating on numerous health and social care projects within and outside the Department of Psychiatry including providing statistical expertise and data analysis to gain insights into young adult mental health.